Diversity of emergent dynamics in competitive threshold-linear networks: Mathematical results

+Historically, much of the mathematical theory of TLNs has been developed in the symmetric case with a focus on networks with guaranteed convergence to stable fixed points \cite{HahnSeungSlotine, XieHahnSeung, Hahn2000, flex-memory, net-encoding, pattern-completion}.
+These networks can serve as models of associative memory storage and retrieval, similar to Hopfield networks, with static memory patterns encoded as stable fixed points.
+But the brain also exhibits {\it dynamic} memory patterns, such as rhythms and sequences.
+This type of activity is more naturally modeled with dynamic attractors, such as limit cycles and higher-dimensional attractors, not stable fixed points.
+Can we find conditions that guarantee that a TLN only exhibits dynamic attractors?

-\paragraph{Competitive networks with no stable fixed points.} Our first new result establishes sufficient conditions such that a competitive network has no stable fixed points (or steady states).
+Our next result establishes sufficient conditions such that a competitive network has no stable fixed points (i.e., no steady states).
 The statement of the theorem makes use of a simple\footnote{A graph is {\it simple} if it has no multiple edges and no self-loops.
 Simple graphs have binary adjacency matrices with zeros on the diagonal.} directed graph $G_W$ on $n$ vertices, that is defined from the $n \times n$ connectivity matrix $W$ as follows:

 Note that $W_{ij}$ represents the influence of node $j$ on node $i$.
 The edges of $G_W$ correspond to inhibitory interactions that are weaker than the self-inhibition of each node.
+If $W$ is the matrix of a CTLN with graph $G$, then $G_W = G$.

-Recall that a graph is {\it oriented} if there are no bi-directional connections, and a {\it sink} is a vertex with no outgoing edges.
-We can now state our first theorem, whose proof is given in Section~\ref{sec:proofs}.
+The next theorem uses the following graph-theoretic terminology: a graph is {\it oriented} if there are no bidirectional edges, and a {\it sink} is a vertex with no outgoing edges.
+The proof is given in Section~\ref{sec:proofs}.